Best cheap home insurance in Los Angeles in 2025

 Los Angeles rates by deductible

 Choosing a high deductible for your home insurance policy usually helps to lower your premium.
 By taking on more of the financial responsibility after filing a claim, you could be rewarded with a cheaper rate.
 Just be careful not to raise your deductible to a level you cannot realistically afford.
-Below, you can see how annual premiums for the cheapest home insurance companies change based on deductible level.
+Below, you can see how annual premiums for the cheapest home insurance companies change based on your deductible.

 Frequently asked questions